magoyette/.emacs.d/README.md

 - C-S-RET : Add a new line above
 - M-j : Collapse lines
 - C-= : Expand region by semantic units

+#### Multiple cursors keybindings

+C-S-c C-S-c : Edit lines in region with multiple cursors C-> : Add a cursor to the next expression like the selected region C-< : Add a cursor to the previous expression like the selected region C-c C-< : Add a cursor to all expressions in the buffer like the selected region

 ### Narrowing keybindings